-If you are getting a banner stating “Please reauthorize your Email settings.
-Learn more about it here or finish the setup in Email settings” then there are three possibilities as follows:
+If you see a banner stating, 'Please reauthorize your Email settings.
+Learn more about it here or finish the setup in Email settings', you have to perform one of the below actions:

 Case 1: Microsoft Basic Auth depreciation and migration to OAuth

-Microsoft is going to deprecate the support for Basic Authentication on online exchange servers due to security protocols.
+Microsoft will deprecate support for Basic Authentication on online exchange servers due to security protocols.
 Going forward, Microsoft will only support OAuth for Microsoft Office 356 servers.
-Click here to learn more.

-OAuth is an open-standard authorization protocol or framework that provides applications the ability to secure designated access.
-OAuth doesn’t share password data and instead uses authorization tokens to prove an identity between consumers and service providers.
+OAuth is an open-standard authorization protocol that allows applications to secure designated access.
+OAuth doesn’t share password data but uses authorization tokens to establish the identity between consumers and service providers.
 OAuth is an authentication protocol that allows you to approve one application interacting with another on your behalf without giving away your password.